dev-prashant-kumar/healthcare-openenv/README.md

 * Doctors may be underutilized or mismatched
 * Delays can significantly impact outcomes

-This project solves that by building an **AI agent that learns to make optimal scheduling decisions step-by-step**.
+This project solves this by building an **AI agent that makes optimal scheduling decisions step-by-step**.

 ---